indrarahul/indrarahul-codes/_posts/2020-07-24-google-summer-of-code.md

 <span>Alerting Service diagram</span>
 </div>

 Now we are familiar with the parser, alerting module and their functionalities.
-We will know integrate them to create an alerting service.
+We will now integrate them to create an alerting service.

-- Parser fetches data and saves to disk
+- Parser fetches data and saves it to disk
 - Alerting module gets fetched data as input, converts it and pushes to AM.
 - This whole process is bundled as a Linux Service with three commands :-
     - start